Primechain/primechain-api-docs/docs/usecases/temp.md

 2. `tx_id_signature` - the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the data stream.
 3. `aes_password` - the AES password.
 4. `aes_iv` - the Initialization Vector (IV).
-5. `stream_name` - the name of the data stream from which the data is to be retrieved.
+5. `trade_channel_name` - the name of the trade channel from which the data is to be retrieved.

 Sample input
 ```